noteed/start-servant/README.md

   permissions.
 - Steps (queues): The operations that are possible depending on the current state of an object.
+- Valid states: The list of checks or constraints that the state of the system must conform to.
+For each, examples of valid and invalid cases should be provided.

 So it is a working implementation, in addition of the views, the prototype provides forms and/or API endpoints to run the available operations.